Assessing the accuracy of direct-coupling analysis for RNA contact prediction: Results

 \subsection{Precision and sensitivity}

 In order to better quantify the capability of the investigated methods to provide useful information about contacts, we independently monitor sensitivity and precision for each RNA family at cross-validation thresholds.
 The average sensitivity values are around 0.3--0.4, indicating that approximately one third of the contacts present in the native structure can be predicted with these procedures (Supporting Information, Figure 1).
 Qualitatively, it appears that correctly predicted contacts are scattered along the sequences.
 The average precision instead ranges between 0.7 and 0.9, indicating that the number of falsely predicted contacts is rather small (Supporting Information, Figure 2).
-The Boltzmann learning and pseudo-likelihood DCA report higher sensitivity and precision than the two other methods.
-The mean-field DCA solution instead presents more false positives, thus lower precision, than MI.
+The Boltzmann learning and pseudo-likelihood DCA report higher sensitivity and precision than the other methods.
+R-scape presents a higher sensitivity when compared with mutual information and a similar precision.
+We notice that R-scape results reported here are obtained using the recommended threshold (E-value$<$0.05).
+Results obtained choosing the E-value that maximizes the MCC are reported in Supporting Information (Tables 9 and 10).
 In order to assess the capability of these methods to probe RNA tertiary structure we also report the sensitivity value restricted to secondary contacts, obtained considering only base pairs contained in stems, and the number of true positive tertiary contacts, with results similar to those reported above (Supporting Information, Figures 3 and 4).
-A contact is thus considered as tertiary irrespectively of which edges are shared between nucleobases, and might even be an isolated WC pair.
+A contact is thus here considered as tertiary irrespectively of which edges are shared between nucleobases, and might even be an isolated WC pair.
+In general, DCA is able to identify not only cWW \cite{leontis2001geometric} pairs, where covariance is mostly associated to canonical pairs (GC, AU, and GU), but also a number of non-canonical pairs (see Table 6).
 When looking at the absolute number of incorrect predictions the Boltzmann learning DCA provides the smallest average number (Supporting Information, Figure 5).
 In particular, pseudo-likelihood DCA reports a very large number of false positives for a few systems.
 Also in this case, this is a consequence of the poor transferability of the cutoff for contact prediction in pseudo-likelihood DCA.
-A more careful eye on incorrect predictions in Figure reveals that $\approx 50\%$ of false positives predicted by all DCA methods are actually stacking interactions not included in the true-positive list since we only considered base pairings in reference native structures (Supporting Information, Table 6).
+A more careful eye on incorrect predictions reveals that $\approx 50\%$ of false positives predicted by all DCA methods are actually stacking interactions not included in the true-positive list since we only considered base pairings in reference native structures (Supporting Information, Table 7).
+In addition, couplings in consecutive nucleotides might be affected by a bias in the dinucleotide distribution.